 Alien Thomas J. Newton gets under the skin of the human race.

 The Man Who Fell to Earth is a 1963 sci-fi novel by Walter Tevis.
-It’s a curious book in that it’s not particularly literary or memorably written, yet the story is affecting and compelling.
+While not particularly literary or memorably written, its story is affecting and compelling.

 Thomas J. Newton is an alien in human form.
 After landing on Earth, he devotes his time and energy to making vast sums of money, building a secret space ship and drinking gin.